History of Berliner FC Dynamo (1989–2004): Failed promotion (1990–1992)

 A wave of hooliganism swept across East Germany in 1990.
 A total of 230,000 young people in East Germany had been dismissed from their apprenticeships.
 One of the largest hooligan scenes in Germany was formed around FC Berlin.
-The situation peaked during the match between FC Berlin and FC Sachsen Leipzig on the 10th matchday, 3 November 1990.
+The situation peaked during the match between FC Berlin and FC Sachsen Leipzig on tenth matchday, 3 November 1990.
 Hundreds of supporters of FC Berlin had travelled to the match.
 Riots broke out near the Georg-Schwarz-Sportpark and an 18-year-old supporter of FC Berlin, Mike Polley, was shot dead by the police.
 The police had fired between 50 and 100 shots in about a minute.
 Riots then continued in central Leipzig with great devastation.
 The friendly match between East Germany and West Germany that was planned to be held on the Zentralstadion in Leipzig on 21 November 1990 was cancelled following the events.
 Riots would also break out in connection with the match between F.C.
 Hansa Rostock and FC Berlin on the 17th matchday, 16 March 1991.
 A group of 500–600 supporters of FC Berlin travelled on a special train to Rostock for the match.
 Hooligans of FC Berlin smashed shop windows and attacked people in central Rostock.
 Fighting with supporters of F.C.
 Hansa Rostock broke out around the Ostseestadion.
-The devastation would once again be extensive and two police officers were injured in clashes.
+The devastation would once again be extensive.
+21 people were injured in clashes, including nine police officers.
 The hooligans of FC Berlin came to shape the entire 1990–91 season.